If you’ve been drinking high-quality teas for very long, then you probably appreciate that leaf selection is critically important to tea makers.

 - Putting it together: how to get the most out of the best oolong tea brands

 What Is Oolong Tea?

 - Roasting.
-This optional step adds depth and body to oolong flavor and mouthfeel.
+This optional step adds depth and body to the oolong flavor and mouthfeel.
 Hot charcoal embers are used in traditional methods of roasting.

 Between those two extremes of tea types lies a region of oolong flavor-space that reveals fruity, floral, orchid tastes that really excite the tea drinker’s palate.

-That’s pretty a significant difference if you’re caffeine sensitive or if you want to sleep after your evening tea.
+That’s pretty a significant difference if you’re caffeine-sensitive or if you just want to sleep after your evening tea.

 Summary: Benefits of Oolong Tea